MODARTT ORGANTEQ - User Manual

 When using different hardware keyboards, make sure they emit on different MIDI channels.
 Each keyboard brand usually offers a way to set the emitting channel.
 Alternatively Organteq proposes a send to channel option for each device.
 If selected, all the incoming messages of the particular MIDI device will have the specified channel.

-If running Windows, you should select an ASIO driver.
+If running Windows, you should select an ASIO driver in order to minimize latency.
 If intending to play on a MIDI compatible keyboard, you should select an audio buffer size which generates a latency of less than 8ms to simulate the response of real organ keyboards.

 The audio load graph lets you check how your computer performs.
 If you encounter performance issues, you will need to lower the sample rate.